-FOURTH - just as there are things that create and intensify stress likewise there are things that can undermine our stress, its causes and that which exacerbate them: the eight fold path.
+FOURTH - just as there are things that create and intensify stress likewise there are things that can undermine our stress, its causes and that which exacerbate them, namely our hatred, craving, and clinging.

 This is the Buddha's eight-fold path, which is easier to think about in terms of contemplation, action, and meditation.